 Building a Hackintosh with Quo's Any OS Motherboard - An interesting piece from TechSpot that covers both the Quo "Any OS" (AOS) motherboard -- quietly designed to be as compatible as possible with OS X -- and OS X Mavericks installation and configuration.

-Always Up-to-Date Hackintosh Guide - A noble effort to write an "always up-to-date" guide to building a Hackintosh from Lifehacker.
+Install OS X Mavericks on Your Hackintosh - An archived guide to building a Hackintosh from Lifehacker.
 Covers hardware selection and construction as well as installing OS X Mavericks.

 Create a Bootable OS X 10.9 Mavericks Thumb Drive - An ArsTechnica tutorial that explains how to create a bootable OS X Mavericks USB flash drive for a Hackintosh (or a Mac) with the excellent DiskMaker X.